Who can contact the conciliation board?

-You can turn to the conciliation board if you are in a lease relationship.
-Examples:
+You can contact the Innsbruck arbitration board if you are in a tenancy agreement.
+Examples

 - You are a landlord and want to settle a dispute with a tenant.